MrShoenel/anti-pattern-models/notebooks/fire-drill-issue-tracking-technical-report.md

 between arbitrarily chosen time spans and computed scores, and the constant ground truth.

+### Process alignment

+The procedure for computing scores over arbitrarily chosen intervals as just described requires approximate knowledge about when it was captured, since our ground truth is constant and the begin and end are input parameters to the trained model.
+The problem in a more generalized way is to align two (potentially multivariate) time series, where one of them is incomplete.
+Also, the alignment potentially has an open begin and/or end.

+For these kind of tasks, Dynamic time warping (Giorgino 2009) works usually well.
+Depending on the nature of the process(es) and process model, we may even solve the problem using some optimization.
+For example, we modeled the issue-tracking data as cumulative processes.
+We could pose the essentially same optimization problem as earlier, where we attempted to find where the process model is 0 (see section ), except that here would look for where the process model minus the observed process at *t*<sub>begin</sub> equals zero (and the same for the end using *t*<sub>end</sub>).
+However, this might not work for non-monotonic processes.

+One could also attempt a more general way of mathematical optimization that computes an alignment between the process model and the partially observed process such that some loss is minimized the better start and end match.
+This approach is essentially a manual way of **one-interval** boundary time warping.
+For that, we have **`srBTAW`**, which allows us to use arbitrary intervals, losses, weight, etc. For example, an alignment may be computed using the correlation of the processes.
+DTW on the other hand uses the Euclidean distance as distance measure, and also requires discrete data, which greatly limits its flexibility.

+In section we take an example and compute all of these.

 ## Forecasting within Vector Fields

 If we were to derive for an *inhomogeneous* confidence interval, the